African Leaders Call for Natural Capital to Be Included in Africa’s GDP Calculations

 November 14th, 2024

-Hosted under the theme “Measuring the Green Wealth of Africa,” the high-level meeting was co-convened by Republic of Congo President Denis Sassou Nguesso, Kenyan President Dr. William Ruto—represented by Prime Cabinet Secretary Musalia Mudavadi—and African Development Bank President Dr. Akinwumi Adesina.
-The summit gathered heads of state, including Presidents Paul Kagame of Rwanda and Emmerson Mnangagwa of Zimbabwe, to advance the agenda of natural capital accounting.
+Held under the theme “Measuring the Green Wealth of Africa,” the high-level meeting was co-convened by Republic of Congo President Denis Sassou Nguesso, Kenyan President Dr. William Ruto (represented by Prime Cabinet Secretary Musalia Mudavadi), and African Development Bank President Dr. Akinwumi Adesina.

-“Africa’s ecosystem services, like carbon sequestration and pollution control, are global public goods.
-By valuing our green wealth appropriately, we can unlock financial flows to boost economies and potentially improve credit ratings,” said President Ruto.
-Emphasizing Africa’s crucial role in combating climate change, President Kagame added, “We are not asking for handouts but for the world to pay for something that has tremendous value for all of us.”
+By valuing our green wealth appropriately, we can unlock financial resources that will stimulate our economies and potentially improve our credit ratings,” stated President Ruto.
+Highlighting Africa’s important role in the fight against climate change, President Kagame added, “We are not asking for handouts; we want the world to compensate us for something that has tremendous value for all.”
+The leaders expressed concerns that Africa’s natural assets have been severely undervalued, which Dr. Adesina described as a situation where Africa is “green rich but cash poor.”

-Africa’s leaders are also concerned about what they see as a “carbon grab” affecting the continent.
-Dr. Adesina highlighted the disparity in global carbon pricing, which ranges as high as $200 per ton in Europe while remaining as low as $3 to $10 per ton in Africa.
-He argued that this undervaluation is economically disadvantageous and limits Africa’s sovereignty, as land used for carbon credits can no longer contribute to a country’s nationally determined contributions (NDCs) toward emissions targets.
+African leaders are also concerned about what they perceive as a “carbon grab” affecting the continent.
+Dr. Adesina pointed out the disparity in global carbon pricing, which can be as high as $200 per ton in Europe, while remaining as low as $3 to $10 per ton in Africa.
+He argued that this undervaluation is economically detrimental and undermines Africa’s sovereignty, as land designated for carbon credits cannot contribute to a country’s nationally determined contributions (NDCs) toward emissions targets.
+“Africa is essentially being underpaid for its role in carbon absorption, losing control over its lands in the process,” Dr. Adesina stated.
+“The ongoing carbon grab in Africa is a lose-lose situation.”

 A comprehensive report on the outcomes of this high-level meeting will be presented to the African Union at its 2025 summit, where heads of state are expected to review and adopt the proposal.